 Now it is time to work on the crafts.
 I have six events to get ready for plus the Quilted Bear booth to keep stocked.
 All week I have been making the reversible superhero capes and will need close to 300 before Novemberfest to fill the booth in Logan and for Quilted Bear on Black Friday.

-My body is tired and wanting to rest, but as the say goes, NO REST FOR THE WICKED!!
 I love making the capes and there are tons of little boys and girls running around wearing MY capes.

 Drop by Quilted Bear in Ogden's Newgate Mall and check out all the cute doll furniture that Dick is so busy making.
 He will be getting new patterns this week of a stove, fridge and hutch for the little ones to play with.
 They should be in the booth before Black Friday.